 Review Notes & Details

 The Ironmaster Quick-Lock Dumbbells have the most traditional look and feel when it comes to adjustable dumbbells; they look like a set you’d see Arnold Schwarzenegger holding in an old school black-and-white workout photo.
 But don’t be fooled by their classic appearance, that’s exactly how Ironmaster wanted them to look.
-In reality, the Ironmaster dumbbells are designed extremely well and beneath the iron weight plates and knurled steel grip is a patented locking-screw mechanism that securely holds everything in place and allows for quick adjustability.
+In reality, the Ironmaster dumbbells are designed extremely well and beneath the cast iron dumbbell weight plates and knurled steel grip is a patented locking-screw mechanism that securely holds everything in place and allows for quick adjustability.
 Old school look, new school technology.

 When considering weight range, the Ironmaster Quick-Lock Dumbbells are the only real competitor to the PowerBlock when it comes to an easily expandable adjustable dumbbells set.
-The standard Ironmaster dumbbells offer a weight range of 5 lbs all the way up to 75 lbs, which is pretty impressive for a standard set, but the expansion kits are where things start to get crazy.
-An add-on kit is available which increases the weight range to a massive 125 lbs, but if you really want to take things to the next level, Ironmaster offers a custom add-on kit that increases the weight range to a ridiculous 165 lbs per dumbbell.
+The standard Ironmaster dumbbells offer a weight range of 5 pounds all the way up to 75 pounds, which is pretty impressive for a standard set, but the expansion kits are where things start to get crazy.
+An add-on kit is available which increases the weight range to a massive 125 pounds, but if you really want to take things to the next level, Ironmaster offers a custom add-on kit that increases the weight range to a ridiculous 165 pounds per dumbbell.
 That’s a higher weight range than any other set on the market, making these the best adjustable dumbbells if you’re looking for the biggest weight range.

 Although adding weight manually is usually a lot slower than any other method, the Ironmaster is actually pretty quick.
 Why?
-They use a patented Quick-Lock system to hold the weights on each end of the dumbbell; simply slide the rod into each end, give it a little twist, and the weights are locked into place.
+They use a patented Quick-Lock system to hold the adjustable weights on each end of the dumbbell; simply slide the rod into each end, give it a little twist, and the adjustable weights are locked into place.
 Thanks to this Quick-Lock design, the Ironmaster dumbbells are one of the best adjustable dumbbells sets when it comes to safe and secure weight.
 The half-inch steel locking screw in the Quick-Lock system tightly holds each weight plate together to prevent any rattling, and since the plates are held horizontally, there’s essentially no possible way for them to slide off mid-workout.
 Furthermore, Ironmaster is so confident in the quality of their system that they’re offering the highest luxury any product can be awarded: a lifetime warranty.

 Overall, the Ironmaster Quick-Lock Dumbbells are an awesome set of adjustable dumbbells.
 If you prefer a traditional look and feel, these are definitely for you.
 The Quick-Lock system makes the manual adding of weights faster than it’s ever been before, and their manual weight adjustment also gives you the ability to get the most precise weight settings no matter what weight level you’re at.
 They’re a little on the pricier side at $499, but when you consider that this price includes a higher weight range, a stand, and a lifetime warranty, I’d say they’re well worth the price.